What To Know About Tiny Homes in Massachusetts?

 What is the Tiny House Movement?

-The tiny home movement is not only an architectural movement but a social movement as well.
-It is for people who want to live a minimalist lifestyle as well as leave less of a carbon footprint on our environment.
+The tiny house movement is not only an architectural movement but a social movement as well.
+It advocates a simple lifestyle and promotes the following.

-A tiny house is loosely defined as having less than 400 square feet of living space either on some sort of foundation or wheels.
+A tiny house is loosely defined as dwelling unit, typically less than 400 square feet (37 square meters), that prioritizes efficient use of space and often embraces principles of minimalism and eco-friendliness.

 Isn’t a Tiny House Just an RV Disguised Under a Fancy Name?